dcreply4u/2025-AI-TUNER-AGENTV3/docs/PROJECT_CONTEXT.md

 - Check USB camera: `lsusb` (Linux) or Device Manager (Windows)
 - Test with: `python -c "import cv2; print(cv2.VideoCapture(0).isOpened())"`

+#### CAN Decoder Not Working
+**Symptom:** DBC files won't load or messages not decoding
+**Solution:**
+- Install cantools: `pip install cantools`
+- Verify DBC file is valid: `python -m cantools dump your_file.dbc`
+- Check CAN ID exists in DBC browser tab
+- Ensure correct DBC database is active (use dropdown)

+#### CAN Simulator Not Starting
+**Symptom:** Simulator fails to start or messages not appearing
+**Solution:**
+- Verify python-can is installed: `pip install python-can`
+- On Linux, ensure vcan module loaded: `sudo modprobe vcan`
+- Check that monitor is listening on same channel (e.g., vcan0)
+- Verify message is enabled in simulator table

 ---

 ## ⚡ Quick Commands Cheat Sheet